ArthurSZANTYR/Technological_Expedition_IFT/paper.md

 In this study, we will conduct experiments on basil plants subjected to various stresses.
 We will simulate a range of conditions such as drought, flooding, and alterations in soil composition.
 Photos of the plant leaves at different stress stages will be taken.
 Subsequently, our deep learning model will be used to predict the type of stress experienced by the plants.

 We hope this experiment will demonstrate that our model can accurately predict the stress experienced by the plants before it becomes visible to the naked eye.
 This capability could enable farmers to take preventive measures to safeguard their crops.

+## Introduction
+Plant diseases pose a significant challenge to global agriculture, causing substantial losses in production and quality, and even leading to crop failure.
+The increasing pressure of climate change on plants further exacerbates the issue, exposing them to a wider range of stressors, such as drought, flooding, extreme temperatures, and soil composition changes.
+These stresses can manifest as visible symptoms on plant leaves, but detection at early stages is crucial for prompt intervention.

+Deep learning, a subset of artificial intelligence (AI), has emerged as a powerful tool for early detection of plant diseases.
+Convolutional Neural Networks (CNNs), a type of deep learning architecture, excel at identifying subtle patterns in images, making them well-suited for pinpointing disease symptoms on plant leaves.

+This paper proposes a web application that utilizes deep learning to enable farmers to detect plant diseases early on.
+The application will be accessible via smartphones or tablets equipped with cameras, making it convenient and accessible to a wider range of farmers.

+To evaluate the effectiveness of our method, we will conduct experiments on basil plants subjected to various stresses.
+We will simulate a range of conditions, including drought, flooding, and alterations in soil composition.
+Photographs of the plant leaves will be taken at different stress stages.
+Our deep learning model will then be used to predict the type of stress experienced by the plants.

+We anticipate that our deep learning model will accurately predict the stress experienced by the plants even before it becomes visible to the naked eye.
+This capability would empower farmers to take preventive measures, such as adjusting irrigation schedules or modifying soil nutrients, to protect their crops and minimize losses.

+This study has the potential to change the way farmers manage plant diseases, significantly reducing crop losses and improving agricultural productivity.
+The web application's ease of use and accessibility will make it a valuable tool for farmers worldwide.

+Several studies have demonstrated the effectiveness of deep learning for early detection of plant diseases.
+For instance, Ghasemi et al. (2020) developed a CNN-based model for identifying citrus diseases, achieving an accuracy of over 90%.
+Similarly, Zhang et al. (2022) employed a deep learning model for detecting rice diseases, achieving a precision of 93.4%.

+Our work builds upon these advancements by developing a user-friendly web application for farmers, making deep learning accessible to a wider audience.
+We aim to address the gap in existing research by demonstrating the ability of our model to predict stress conditions before they manifest as visible symptoms on plant leaves.

 ## Experimentation Process